udde97/lab1-shapes/README.md

-Me and Elmir made this project for an object-oriented analysis & desigt course at IT-högskolan stockholm
+Me and Elmir made this project for an object-oriented analysis & design course at IT-högskolan stockholm